Hyperacidity, GERD, and ulcers:

 Gastric malignancy.
-Discontinue if acute interstitial nephritis occurs.
+Discontinue and evaluate if acute tubulointerstitial nephritis, cutaneous/systemic lupus erythematosus occurs.
 Long-term therapy (eg, >3yrs) may lead to malabsorption/deficiency of Vit.
 B12 or atrophic gastritis.
 Monitor magnesium levels during prolonged therapy.
 Increased risk of fundic gland polyps with long-term use (esp. >1yr) or osteoporosis-related fractures (hip, wrist or spine) with long-term (>1yr) and multiple daily dose PPI therapy.
 Use lowest dose for shortest duration appropriate to condition.
 Pregnancy.
 Nursing mothers.

 Proton pump inhibitor.